JaneliaSciComp/G4_Display_Tools/docs/experiment-conductor.md

 ## Data analysis

-If you elected to run them, data analysis scripts will run when the experiment is complete.
-This will create a `Results` folder in your experiment folder.
-The Results folder will contain a folder for each fly that has been run through that particular experimental protocol, which is why giving your flies unique names is important!
-In each fly folder will be TDMS log files, a processed data file, and a PDF report containing the metadata and basic data analysis/plotting.
-The only plotting files which produce PDF reports are in `G4_Display_Tools\G4_Protocol_Designer\plotting_files`.
-If you develop other data analysis files, simply replace the path for the processing or plotting files in the conductor, and those will run after the experiment instead.
-However, you cannot currently run more than one for each step.
+If you elected to run them, data processing and analysis scripts will run when the experiment is complete.
+This will create a folder in your experiment folder named by the current date.
+This date folder will contain a folder for each fly that has been run through that particular experimental protocol on that particular date.
+In each fly folder will be TDMS log files, a processed data file, as well as some .mat files containing your metadata and experiment information.
+If you chose to do automatic data plotting, those plots and a pdf report will be saved wherever your analysis settings indicate.

 # How to change the run protocol for experiments